← 🦋

 Trigger Warning: i talk about my body, my history of dyscomfort with my body, and my sexual desires.

-Been thinking about how social pressures may induce dysphoria.
+Been thinking about how social constructs may induce dysphoria.

 I want to know how diffrent my dysphoria would be if i had grown up in an evnioronment that was more body positive.
 I feel like half the probelm is that there are so many ways that certain body shapes and phenotypes are expected to act. a place were people of all diffrent body shape can act without an extream fear of looking "stupid", "ugly", "gay".
 Words witch never seam to have a singiular meaning but rater a distastful fealing.
 You find yourself labeled as a cattagory.
 You find yourself trying to fulfill that catagory in some way.